iam-gokull/iam-gokull/README.md

 # Hi there!
 I'm Gokul L 👋

-I'm a passionate software tester with a strong interest in development, aiming to become a proficient full-stack developer.
+I'm a passionate software tester with a strong interest in development, aiming to become a proficient Software developer.
 Welcome to my Github profile, where you'll find a collection of projects and endeavors that reflect my journey in the tech world.

 <!-- ## About me